-LanSchool Air enables Washington Elementary faculty to stop spending time managing students’ online behavior and start teaching again
+LanSchool Air enables Washington Elementary faculty to reclaim teaching time

 Challenge: Teachers struggling to keep students focused with devices in the classroom

-When Washington Elementary, based in Waterbury, Connecticut, began introducing computers into its classrooms, teachers found themselves with a host of new challenges to deal with.
+When Washington Elementary, based in Waterbury, Connecticut, began introducing computers into its classrooms two years before the COVID-19 pandemic, teachers found themselves with a host of new challenges to deal with.

 “The drama that came from computer use alone during academic learning time — it was out of control,” Mallory Brito, Washington Elementary grade 2-5 Language Arts teacher, said.
 “We needed something to help teachers refocus from managing computer time back to learning and teaching.”

-For many Washington students, classroom computers are the only accessible digital devices.
-That meant they were maximizing their opportunity to use devices while in class, often engaging in off-topic Internet exploration.
-They were also good at circumventing the school’s security measures.
+Because Washington Elementary serves many students with advanced needs and families where computers are not always available at home, classroom computers were often the only digital devices students could access.
+That meant they were maximizing their opportunity to use devices while in class, and they were often good at circumventing the school’s security measures.

 “Students were finding YouTube settings we didn’t know existed to get around our security.
 They were using incognito windows, hiding tabs, downloading Chrome extensions, and sometimes introducing viruses,” Brito said.